 On May 2, 2012, the Company entered into an at-the-market issuance sales agreement (Sales Agreement) with MLV & Co.
 LLC (MLV), pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$35 million from time to time, at the Company's option, through MLV as its sales agent.
 Sales of common stock through MLV, if any, will be made by any method that is deemed an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including by means of ordinary brokers' transactions at market prices, in block transactions or as otherwise agreed by the Company and MLV.
 Subject to the terms and conditions of the Sales Agreement, MLV will use commercially reasonable efforts to sell the common stock based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
 The Company is not obligated to make any sales of its common stock under the Sales Agreement.
 Any shares sold will be sold pursuant to the Company's effective shelf registration statement on Form S-3.
 The Company will pay MLV a commission of up to 3% of the gross proceeds.
-The Sales Agreement will terminate upon the earlier of the sale of all common stock subject to the Sales Agreement.
+The Sales Agreement will terminate upon the earlier of the sale of all common stock subject to the Sales Agreement or termination of the Sales Agreement by the Company or MLV.
+To date, no shares have been sold under the Sales Agreement.